alphagov/seal/README.md

 ### Local testing

-To test the script locally, go to Slack and create a channel or private group called "#angry-seal-bot-test" (the Slack webhook you set up should have its channel set to "#angry-seal-bot-test" in the Integration Settings).
-Then run `./bin/seal.rb your_team_name bot_animal` in your command line, and you should see the post in the #angry-seal-bot-test channel.
+To test the script, create a private Slack channel e.g. "#angry-seal-bot-test-abc" and update `@team_channel` on [this line in slack_poster.rb](https://github.com/alphagov/seal/blob/main/lib/slack_poster.rb#L120) to the one you created (also remove the `if` statement).
+Then log in to Heroku (credentials can be found in [govuk-secrets](https://github.com/alphagov/govuk-secrets)) and under the "Deploy" tab, you can deploy your branch which should be in the drop down list of branches in the "Manual deploy" section.
+Under the "More" drop down located in the top right, select "Run console" where you can run `./bin/seal.rb your_team_name`, and you should see the post in your test channel (assuming you have included it in the list of teams in [morning_seal.sh](https://github.com/alphagov/seal/blob/main/bin/morning_seal.sh)).

 If you don't want to post github pull requests but a random quote from your team's quotes config, run `./bin/seal.rb your_team_name quotes`